Avaiga/taipy-doc/docs/manuals/gui/user_viselements.md

 Every visual element type has the following properties:

--   `id`: The identifier of the element, generated in the HTML component.
+-   `id`: The identifier of the element, that gets generated in the HTML component.
 -   `class_name`: An additional CSS class that is added to the generated HTML component.
-    Note that all visual element are generated with the "taipy-_visual_element_type_" CSS class set (ie. the `button` control generates an HTML element that has the _taipy-button_ CSS class).
+    Note that all visual elements are generated with the "taipy-_visual_element_type_" CSS class set (ie. the `button` control generates an HTML element that has the _taipy-button_ CSS class).
 -   `properties`: The name of a variable that holds a dictionary where all property